govinda-vurjana/Algorithmic-Trading-based-on-RL-/README.md

 - TA-Lib contributors
 - The Quant Finance community
-- OpenAI for the base models
+- Anthropic for Claude models
-- **`results/all_runs.json`**: Detailed results for every trial in every run are appended to this single file for a complete chronological record.